Anti-slavery and human trafficking statement

 Our policies on slavery and human trafficking

 We are committed to ensuring that there is no modern slavery or human trafficking in any part of our business, and in so far as is possible, to requiring our suppliers to hold similar ethos.
-Our slavery and human trafficking policy statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+Our slavery and human trafficking policy statement reflects our commitment to acting ethically and with integrity in all our business relationships.
+In addition to this we operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
+These include our Equal Opportunities Policy, Recruitment Policy, Code of Conduct and Corporate Social Responsibility Policy.

 Due diligence processes for slavery and human trafficking